A changemaker is anyone who takes action to address a problem, activate/collaborate with others, and work toward solutions for the good of all.

 First-year student Hannah Swayer loves working with kindergartners weekly in a city school classroom as part of Nazareth's Partners for Learning and exploring equity issues with guidance from Nazareth's Bonner Leader program.

-Why a degree in Ethical Data Science?
+Why a degree in ethical data science?

 Sophia Caruana '24 studies ethical data science, preparing to tackle challenges such as privacy, unfair representation, and the spread of disinformation.